telethar/ALttPDoorRandomizer/README.md

 ### New Modes

 * Lite: Non item entrances are vanilla.
+  - Dungeon and multi-entrance caves can only lead to dungeon and multi-entrance caves
+  - Dropdowns can only lead to dropdowns, with them staying coupled to their appropriate exits
+  - Cave entrances that normally lead to items can only lead to caves that have items (this includes Potion Shop and Big Bomb Shop)
+  - All remaining entrances remain vanilla
+  - Multi-entrance caves are connected same-world only
+  - LW is guaranteed to have HC/EP/DP/ToH/AT and DW: IP/MM/TR/GT
+  - Shop locations are included in the Item Cave pool if Shopsanity is enabled
+  - Caves with pots are included in the Item Cave pool if Pottery is enabled
+  - Caves with enemies/fairies are included in the Item Cave pool if Shuffle Enemy Drops is enabled
 * Lean
+  - Same grouping/pooling mechanism as in Lite ER
+  - Both dungeons and connectors can be cross-world connections
+  - No dungeon guarantees like in Lite ER
 * Swapped: Entrances are swapped with each other

 ### Shuffle Links House